Side Effects of HIV Medicines

 • What are the symptoms of osteoporosis?

-Bone loss that leads to osteoporosis occurs without symptoms.
-The first sign of osteoporosis is often a broken bone.
+Bone loss that leads to osteoporosis generally occurs without symptoms.
+The first sign of osteoporosis is often a broken bone after a minor fall.
+Osteoporosis can also cause tiny fractures in your spine that cause back pain.

-A bone mineral density test (also called dual energy x-ray absorptiometry) is used to measure bone health.
-The test, which is painless, is used to diagnose osteoporosis.
+A bone mineral density test (also called dual-energy x-ray absorptiometry) is used to measure bone health.
+This painless test is used to diagnose osteopenia and osteoporosis.

-• What steps can a person take to prevent osteoporosis?
+• What steps can you take to prevent osteoporosis?

-People can take the following steps to prevent osteoporosis.
+You can take the following steps to prevent osteoporosis:

-• Eat a healthy diet rich in calcium and vitamin D. Foods high in calcium include milk and other dairy products, broccoli, sardines, tofu, and almonds.
-Milk is fortified with vitamin D. Egg yolks, saltwater fish, and liver are also high in vitamin D. People can also take calcium and vitamin D supplements.
+• Eat a healthy diet rich in calcium and vitamin D. Calcium-rich foods include milk, dairy products, broccoli, sardines, tofu, and almonds.
+Meanwhile, milk, egg yolks, saltwater fish, and liver are high in vitamin D. Alternatively, you can also take calcium and vitamin D supplements.

 • Stay active.
-Physical activities, such as walking and lifting weights, can make bones stronger and help slow down bone loss.
+Weight-bearing physical activities, such as walking and lifting weights, can make bones stronger and help slow down bone loss.

 • How is osteoporosis treated?

-Treatment for osteoporosis includes eating a healthy diet rich in calcium and vitamin D and getting regular exercise to improve bone health.
-There are also medicines to help prevent and treat osteoporosis.
+Osteoporosis treatment includes regular exercise and eating a healthy diet that is rich in calcium and vitamin D. While there are also medicines to help prevent and treat osteoporosis, lifestyle choices are essential to long-term bone health.

-People with osteoporosis also need to avoid falls that can lead to broken bones.
-For example, they may use a cane or walker to help prevent falls.
+People with osteoporosis should also take measures to avoid falls that can lead to broken bones.
+For example, they may use a cane or walker to help prevent such accidents.

 • This fact sheet is based on information from the following sources: